WICG/raw-clipboard-access/README.md

-# raw-clipboard-access-explainer
+# raw-clipboard-access
-An explainer for the Raw Clipboard Access feature
+An explainer and questionairre for the Raw Clipboard Access feature.